 DST presents research results at various scientific conferences

-In May and June, several published DST research results were presented at lectures throughout Europe.
+In May and June, several DST research results were published and presented at conferences throughout Europe.

-In addition, initial results from the broad simulation study of the DeConTrans research project were presented at the 14th Science Forum on Mobility, which was hosted by the University of Duisburg-Essen on June 23, 2022, under the guiding theme “Towards the New Normal in Mobility.”
-The presentation focused on the economic effects on the Rhine port in Wesel of the novel service concept operating with small inland vessels in the West German canal network.
-Jonas zum Felde was able to explain that such a concept can be worthwhile for the Rhine ports involved, as it involves supply traffic for the major liner services along the Rhine and also helps to relieve the supply flows on the already heavily congested road.
+In addition, initial results from the broad simulation study of the DeConTrans research project were presented at the 14th Scientific Forum on Mobility in Duisburg, which was hosted by the University of Duisburg-Essen on 23 June 2022 under the guiding theme “Towards the New Normal in Mobility”.
+Jonas zum Felde focused on the economic effects on the Rhine port in Wesel of the novel service concept operating with small inland vessels in the West German canal network.
+Moreover, he was able to explain that such a concept can be worthwhile for the Rhine ports involved, as it involves supply traffic for the major liner services along the Rhine and also helps to relieve the supply flows on the already heavily congested road.

 - the PROMINENT research project here: PROMINENT